Survey on Sexual Misconduct in the Canadian Armed Forces (SSMCAF)

 Data sources and methodology

 The questionnaire content development involved a review of international survey instruments developed and implemented to measure the prevalence of sexual misconduct in the context of the military environment.
 Subject matter experts within Statistics Canada (STC) were also consulted.
-In addition, content was developed in view of the comparability of SSMCAF measures with that of other STC surveys, namely the General Social Survey on Victimization.
-This was particularly the case with the classification of sexual assault.
+In addition, the 2022 questionnaire content was reviewed in view of the comparability of SSMCAF 2022 measures with SSMCAF 2018 and 2016 measures and with other STC surveys, namely the General Social Survey on Victimization.

-Qualitative testing in the form of one-on-one interviews were conducted in four sites: Ottawa, Trenton, Val-Cartier, and Halifax.
+Qualitative testing in the form of one-on-one interviews were conducted in four sites: Ottawa, Borden and Gagetown.
 Interviewees included a mix of CAF members with different demographic and work-related characteristics, including sex, age, rank, environmental command and Regular Force/Reserve Force status.

-The survey content was finalized in collaboration with the survey sponsors.
+The survey content was finalized in collaboration with DND.
 An electronic questionnaire application was then developed, where the content was created into individual survey blocks and, eventually, into an integrated application.

 This survey is a census with a cross-sectional design.